Armour/upass-sfu/README.md

 ## Cron job

-To make it auto run, you can use `cron job`, I didn't implemented this part, beacause I want to create a desktop app and an iOS app for the automation part.

-A possible crontab config (run on 20th day of each month):
+To make it auto run, you can use `cron job`, a possible crontab config (run on 20th day of each month) is like below:

 ```cron
 0 0 20 * * /path/to/python3 /path/to/upass.py
 ```

+An alternative way is to create a desktop app or an iOS app for the automation part, I'll implement that in the near future.

 ## License